imagej/imagej.github.io/pages/SLIM_Curve.md

     region not needed.
 7. Run the Create Mask and Create Selection commands to make the ROI.
-    You can execute commands easily using the [Command Finder](Command_Finder "wikilink") (press ).
+    You can execute commands easily using the [Command Finder](Command_Finder "wikilink") (press {% include Key content="L"
+    %}).
-8. Add the ROI to ROI manager by pressing .
+8. Add the ROI to ROI manager by pressing {% include Key content="T"
+    %}.
 Use it on overlay with lifetime image and start analyzing.

 ![Weka\_module.JPG](Weka_module.JPG "Weka_module.JPG")
 ![Overlay.JPG](Overlay.JPG "Overlay.JPG")